Documentation menu

 A Product is a single thing you buy or supply — a bag of cement, a metre of pipe, an hour of labour.
 Each one has a base unit of measure (UOM) and lives in your Rate Library so it can be reused across every project.

-Adding a brand-new product
+Adding a product manually

 When to add a new product vs. a new price